 Housing within Thaba Chweu is provided for the full array of Subsidy-Linked Mass housing Schemes; Middle and High Income Housing and Social Housing, however, the development of social housing schemes is a specific priority of Thaba Chweu Municipality.
+This provision excludes private contribution by other sectors.
 The following tables depict the housing provision in all the seven residential areas of this municipality (Lydenburg; Sabie; Graskop; Pilgrims Rest; Leroro, Matibidi and Moremela).